 Regional Ecosystem mapping (Version 5) resulted in a 1.5% reduction of the estimated loss of riparian extent from pre-clear which was set at 17.6% for 2013.

 These results reflect the high level of development within the estuary area of Trinity Inlet.
 The low mangrove and saltmarsh extent scores for Trinity Inlet are mostly the result of historic extensive clearing activity.
 More recently mangrove communities in the Trinity Inlet estuary have been effectively managed to ensure there has been no major new clearing and to allow for some revegetation.

-Estuary fish barriers for Trinity Inlet are scored 61 (‘good’) and are graded 'moderate’ for barrier density, ‘moderate’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).
+Estuary fish barriers for Trinity Inlet scored 61 (‘good’) and were graded 'moderate’ for barrier density, ‘moderate’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).

-The seagrass at Trinity Inlet improved substantially from poor condition, scoring 31, in 2017-18 to moderate condition, scoring 46.
-The improvement in estuarine seagrass was largely driven by increases in biomass and area in all three monitored meadows.
+The seagrass at Trinity Inlet improved in score from 46 in 2018-29 to 54 with the grade remaining ‘moderate’.
+The improvement in estuarine seagrass was largely driven by improvement of species composition despite a decline in biomass across the three monitored meadows.

 The flow indicator could not be assessed for the Trinity Inlet estuary due to the lack of pre-development modelled flow, which is required for the analysis.

 The fish index is currently under development and will be available in future report cards.